annegautham/annegautham.github.io/portfolio/modphysbook.md

 <br>

 <FONT COLOR="RED"> A quick plug!
-I'm currently authoring books on Quantum Mechanics, Thermodynamics & Statistical Mechanics, Organic Chemistry, and more.
+I'm currently authoring books on Circuits, Thermodynamics & Statistical Mechanics, Organic Chemistry, and more.
 These will be a bit more advanced, covering concepts presented in college courses.
 If you would like to help with the illustrations, please reach out to me @ annegautham@gmail.com!